The difference between CPI and PCE seemed relatively insignificant. However, a big issue is the difference between CPI and Core CPI.

 This clearly has policy implications.
 If we look only at CPI, monetary authorities may be inclined to change interest rates more frequently.
 For example, in 2008, we had a rise in energy prices causing cost push inflation of 5%, a few months later we were in deep recession.
-In other words CPI can give a misleading impression of underlying inflationary pressures.
-If you tighten monetary policy because of temporary food and energy inflation, you create potential for slowing down economy.
+In other words, CPI can give a misleading impression of underlying inflationary pressures.
+If you tighten monetary policy because of temporary food and energy inflation, you create the potential for slowing down economy.
 Similarly when there is a slump in energy and food prices, there is a danger monetary policy can become too lax, creating future underlying inflation.

 It is true that consumers have to face rising food prices and rising energy prices.
 I don’t suggest indexing linking pensions to Core CPI.
-This could give pensioners an increase in benefits less than there cost of living.
+This could give pensioners an increase in benefits less than their cost of living.

-There is a danger temporary cost push inflation could lead to higher inflation expectations.
+There is a danger temporary cost-push inflation could lead to higher inflation expectations.
 But, this is not convincing.